janetjoywilson/janetjoywilson.github.io/_posts/2016-11-11-choose-kindness.md

 As I rode my bicycle to work along Lake Ontario I was thinking about why millions of Americans voted for Trump.
 I think it was the same reason Torontonians voted for Rob Ford.
 He spoke to their anger with the system and the only action they felt they could take was to vote for change.

-I choose to take action that is results in kindness.
+I choose to take action that results in kindness.

 ## the wonder of wonder